Browse A-Z

 • Other medicines that are given by a breathing treatment to thin mucus and make it easier to cough up are DNAse enzyme therapy and highly concentrated salt solutions (hypertonic saline).

-• Flu vaccine and pneumococcal polysaccharide vaccine (PPV) yearly (ask your health care provider).
+• Flu vaccine and pneumococcal conjugate and polysaccharide vaccines (ask your health care provider for the best age to get these).

 • Lung transplant is an option in some cases.